Frequently Asked Questions (FAQ)

 Usually, auditions involve playing or singing a brief prepared excerpt as well as a scale.
 In some cases, excerpts will be sent to you prior to auditions.
 Contact your respective ensemble director for more details.

-There is limited locked storage space in the backstage area of Mundelein Center Auditorium.
-Currently, there are no individual instrument lockers available; however, beginning in fall 2012, instrument lockers and new storage spaces will be available in the renovated 1st floor music wing of Mundelein Center.
+There is limited locked storage space in the backstage area of Mundelein Center Auditorium as well as the first floor of the Mundelein Center.

 The Music Program has limited instrument supplies available for student use.
 All percussion instruments, as well as keyboard mallets, are available.
 Most brass mutes, for trumpet, horn, and trombone, are available.
 For a complete list of instruments available, see below: